tanghao-xiaomi/docs/en/device_dev_guide/media/camera/Camera_Driver.md

 3. Static Capability Definition:

     - Fixed capabilities of the sensor, such as supported resolutions and frame rates, are typically defined as static arrays within the `imgsensor_s` structure.
 This allows the V4L2 core layer to use them when responding to `ioctl` queries.

+## VIII.
+Driver Testing

+Once the camera driver adaptation is complete, you can use the `nxcamera` tool provided by openvela for testing.

+For details, please see the [Camera Testing Guide](./Camera_Testing.md).